-- 1. An original quantum superposition attack on the EME construction.
-It introduces a new family of attacks that exhibits a periodic property found in collisions; - 2.
-A new construction based on Encrypt-Mix-Encrypt that resists this attack, by replacing the XOR-then-Encrypt mixing layer with a tweakable permutation call, that we will call QuEME, and that is claimed to offer n bits of security in both the classical and the quantum setting;

-- 3. Four classical proofs for this construction: an IND-CPA proof of security up to the width of the underlying block-cipher using mirror theory; an IND-CCA proof up to the same bound using a conjectured tighter version of mirror theory, for which we find numerical evidence through an original approach using some simulations; and direct proofs of IND-CPA and IND-CPA security up to 2/3-rd the width of the block-cipher; - 4.
+- An original quantum superposition attack on the EME construction, which introduces a new family of attacks that exhibits a periodic property found in collisions; - 2.
+A new construction based on Encrypt-Mix-Encrypt that resists this attack, by replacing the XOR-then-Encrypt mixing layer with a tweakable permutation call, which we will call QuEME, and which is claimed to offer n bits of security in both the classical and the quantum setting; - 3.
+Four classical proofs for this construction: an IND-CPA proof of security up to n bits using a conjecture from Mirror Theory; an IND-CCA proof up to the same bound using a tighter conjecture from Mirror Theory, for which we find numerical evidence through an original approach using some simulations; and direct proofs of IND-CPA and IND-CCA security up to 2n/3 bits: - 4.
 An original distinguisher that applies in particular to our construction that runs in time $O(2^n)$, which matches our security bound; - 5.
-The first quantum security arguments for Encrypt-Mix-Encrypt constructions, to show that QuEME has, at least, n/6 bits of quantum security, which is in par for instance with the quantum security of LR4 [HI19], and show in particular that there is no collapse in the quantum security as can happen in LR3 for instance [KM10]; - 6.
+The first quantum security arguments for Encrypt-Mix-Encrypt constructions, to show that QuEME has, at least, n/6 bits of quantum security, which is on par for instance with the quantum security of LR4 [HI19], and show in particular that there is no collapse in the quantum security as can happen in certain other constructions like LR3 [KM10]; - 6.
 A concrete instantiation of the QuEME scheme with AES-128 for building a block-cipher with 256-bit state and key, with concrete (quantum) security claims; and some variants with fewer rounds than 10 for the building block that we also believe should be resistant.